telefonicaid/fiware-orion/doc/manuals-ld/implementationState.md

   }
 ```
 While it is true that the same effect can be achived (well, not really the same) using the Multi-Attribute concept (datasetId),
-that *is not* what our users are asking for.
-It's merely a "workaround" for them to have the array of relationships.
+that **is not** what our users are asking for.
+It's merely a _workaround_ for them to get what they need, which is an array of relationships.
 Orion-LD doesn't really implement Multi-Attribute and it's going to take quite some time for that feature to be supported (if ever).
-So, until the Multi-Attribute concept is fully supported, Orion-LD accepts Array as "object" for a Relationship Attribute.
+So, until the Multi-Attribute concept is fully supported, Orion-LD accepts Array as `object` for a Relationship Attribute.

-_I implemented it that way by mistake as I thought it made a lot of sense to have a Relationshiup as an array of URIs.
+_I implemented it that way by mistake as I thought it made a lot of sense to have a Relationship as an array of URIs.
 Then I got users (a European project) using the feature and it was too late to remove it._

-## Other critical stuff that need to be implemented
+## 3. Other critical stuff that need to be implemented
 * Memory management for containers
 * Safe connection to MongoDB Server (-dbSSL and -dbAuthDb CLI arguments that Orion now implements)
-* Subscription matching for Notification directly on DB (the matching are done on the Subscription Cache)
+* Subscription matching for Notification directly on DB (the matching is done on the Subscription Cache)
 * Complete rewrite of the Subscription Cache and especially how brokers on the same DB communicate.
-  Right now, the communication is done via the database and that is ... well, the wasiest possible way, but also
+  Right now, the communication is done via the database and that is ... well, the _easiest possible way_, but also
-  the *worst possible way*
+  the **worst possible way**
 * Registration Cache
 * Perhaps even an Entity Cache?

-## Extra Stuff that Orion-LD supports but that may never enter the NGSI-LD API
+## 4. Extra Stuff that Orion-LD supports but that may never enter the NGSI-LD API
 ### Cross Notifications
 ### POST /ngsi-ld/ex/v1/notify
   The ability to receive notifications from an NGSI-LD Broker and treat the notification as a BATCH Upsert.